 Your beautiful Crazy Caramel Carrot Cake is now ready to serve!

-You will have to trust me (wink), this cake is not overly sweet.
-The cinnamon scented carrot cake, with hidden pecan crunch, is perfectly complimented by the delicious caramel sauce.
+You will have to trust me (wink), since this cake is not overly sweet.
+The resulting cinnamon scented carrot cake, with hidden pecan crunch, is perfectly complimented by the delicious caramel sauce.
 Don’t believe me??? try this for yourself!!!